 Improviser: on-air, onstage, & online

-Frank hosts East Tennessee PBS Scholars’ Bowl, an academic
+Frank hosts Tennessee Scholars’ Bowl, an academic competition

-competition between area high schools.
-The program airs and
+between area high schools.
+The program airs on East Tennessee

-streams online weekdays at 5:30 p.m.
-Frank joined Scholars’ Bowl
+PBS and streams online weekdays at 5:30 p.m.
+Frank joined

-Fans of “Knoxville’s Greatest Hits” can hear Frank Mondays through Saturdays between 10:00 a.m. and 3:00 p.m. on 104.9 Lake FM or online at lakefm.com
+Fans of “Knoxville’s Greatest Hits” can hear Frank weekdays between 3:00 and 7:00 p.m. on 104.9 Lake FM or online at lakefm.com

 World-renowned forensic anthropologist Dr. Bill Bass utilizes Frank at many of his speaking engagements, which are planned by the team at BoneZones.com.
-Frank serves as emcee, Q&A facilitator, and occasionally as the opening act.
+Frank serves as emcee and facilitator.

-Frank was selected as the 2014 Knoxville recipient of the FBI Director’s Community Leadership Award.
-He earned the title “Man of the Year” in the Leukemia & Lymphoma Society’s 2017 fundraising competition.
-He served terms as president of the Front Page Foundation and as president of the FBI Knoxville Citizens Academy Alumni Association.
+Frank earned the title “Man of the Year” in the Leukemia & Lymphoma Society’s 2017 fundraising competition.
 In 2012 and 2013, Frank won the Host with the Most stand-up comedy contest to raise money for charity.
 In September, 2020, he joined the board of Marble City Opera.

 Frank was the 2014 Social Media inductee in the Friends of Literacy East Tennessee Writers Hall of Fame.
-He can be found on Twitter, Facebook, Instagram, SoundCloud, and YouTube as @FrankMurphyCom.
 Frank’s blog, which was active from 2005 to 2015, was voted one of “East Tennessee’s Best” by the readers of the Knoxville News Sentinel for four consecutive years and the “Best of Knoxville” by the readers of Metro Pulse.
 He is currently writing a book with stories from his life and career.

 2022 marked Frank’s third appearance as a voice actor in the Nativity Pageant of Knoxville, portraying six characters.
-Frank was in the cast of many Oak Ridge Civic Ballet Association productions from 2010 to 2019, including The Nutcracker, Cinderella, Sleeping Beauty, Beauty & the Beast, and Into the Woods.
+Frank was in the cast of several Oak Ridge Civic Ballet Association productions from 2010 to 2019, including The Nutcracker, Cinderella, Sleeping Beauty, Beauty & the Beast, and Into the Woods.
 From 2014 to 2018, he was in the cast of the Front Page Follies, an annual musical spoof of local news stories.

-Frank is frequently asked to emcee fundraisers and festivals in East Tennessee.
-Recent events include New Year’s on the Square, the Knoxville St. Patrick’s Parade, the Knox Asian Festival, the Regional Youth Talent Competition, the Knoxville Opera Guild Ball, the Greater Knoxville Heart Walk, the Walk to End Alzheimer’s, the GO!
-Contemporary Dance Works gala, the Karns Fairest of the Fair Pageant, the Hearth Scares Ball, and the Rocky Hill Christmas Parade.
+Frank has emceed many fundraisers and festivals in East Tennessee including New Year’s on the Square, the Knox St. Patrick’s Parade, the Knox Asian Festival, the Regional Youth Talent Competition, the Karns Fairest of the Fair Pageant, the Hearth Scares Ball, and the Rocky Hill Christmas Parade.
 In 2018, he was voted “Knoxville’s Finest Emcee” by the readers of Blank Newspaper.

 In Knoxville, Frank is heard on 104.9 Lake FM (WPLA).
-He was previously on-air at WOKI-FM, WTXM-FM, WWST-FM, and WNOX-FM.
-Prior to moving to Tennessee, Frank worked at KPWR-FM, KROQ-FM, and KLOS-FM in Los Angeles and WAVA-FM in Washington, D.C.
+He was previously on-air at WNOX-FM, WWST-FM, WTXM-FM, and WOKI-FM.
+Prior to moving to Tennessee, Frank worked at KLOS-FM, KROQ-FM, and KPWR-FM in Los Angeles and WAVA-FM in Washington, D.C.

 Frank graduated from George Mason University, where he won the Senior of the Year award.
-His hobbies include traveling, swimming, and growing figs. He became a KCBS Certified Barbeque Judge in 2013.
-Frank has visited all 50 states and hopes to take his wife Jere to the two states she has not yet visited.
+He became a KCBS Certified Barbeque Judge in 2013.
+His hobbies include writing, swimming, and growing figs. Frank has visited all 50 states and hopes to take his wife Jere to the two states she has not yet visited.
 Frank and Jere have two adult children and five grandchildren.